 Advance Directives

 The term advance directive (AD) refers to treatment preferences and/or the designation of a surrogate decision-maker in the event that a person becomes unable to make medical decisions on their own behalf.
 Advance directives represent the ethical principle of autonomy Autonomy Respect for the patient’s right to self-rule.
-Medical Ethics: Basic Principles and may take the form of a living will, health care proxy, durable power of attorney for health care (DPAHC), and/or a physician’s order for life-sustaining treatment (POLST).
-Do not resuscitate Do Not Resuscitate Cardiopulmonary Resuscitation (CPR) and do not intubate orders are 2 important types of ADs.
+Medical Ethics: Basic Principles and may take the form of a living will, health care proxy, durable power of attorney for health care (DPAHC), and/or POLST (portable medical orders).
+Do not resuscitate Do Not Resuscitate Cardiopulmonary Resuscitation (CPR) and do not intubate orders are 2 important clinician Clinician A physician, nurse practitioner, physician assistant, or another health professional who is directly involved in patient care and has a professional relationship with patients.
+Clinician–Patient Relationship orders that put a patient's advance directive into effect.

 Editorial responsibility: Stanley Oiseth, Lindsay Jones, Evelin Maza